 How can HeartMath Biorfeedback help me, my relationship, or my family?
 The heart rate variability pattern reveals the individualʼs ability to recover after physiological arousal (stress), reflecting a smooth or coherent transition between the sympathetic (fight or flight) system and the parasympathetic (rest and digest system).
 Heart rate variability (HRV) is an adaptive quality and is pertinent to physical, behavioral, emotional, and mental wellbeing.
 Oneʼs HRV measurement value might be thought of as indicative of physical, behavioral, emotional, and mental adaptability.
 Heart rate variability biofeedback has been used in the treatment of:

 What is educational therapy and how is it different to tutoring?
 At Chrysalis Center we employ a staff of experienced and credentialed educational and speech and language therapists.
-While tutoring provides one on one support to the struggling learner; educational therapy is the application of specific techniques and procedures which have been scientifically demonstrated to improve skills and increase the intake of information to permanently change the learner.
+While tutoring provides one-on-one support and benefits to the struggling learner; educational therapy delivers lasting change through the application of specific techniques and procedures during one-one-one sessions, which have been scientifically demonstrated to improve skills and increase the intake of information to permanently change the learner.
 At Chrysalis Center we use the most effective methods available such as Phono-Graphic and Language Wise (McGuinness & McGuinness, 1996, 1998, 2000, 2011), Pay Attention, Integrated Listening Systems, and Montessori and Clay Math.
-Phono-Graphix, for instance, has been demonstrated to get average gains of over two years in reading scores in12-sessions (McGuinnness, et al, 1996).
-In a functional MRI study, students taught with Phono-Graphix demonstrated improved brain connectivity (Simos, et al, 2001, 2002, 2006).ere.
+Phono-Graphix, for instance, (developed by Dr. McGuinness, in 1996) has been demonstrated to get average gains of over two years in reading scores in12-sessions (McGuinnness, et al, 1996).
+In a functional MRI study, students taught with Phono-Graphix demonstrated improved brain connectivity (Simos, et al, 2001, 2002, 2006).

 Frequently asked questions about Applied Behavior Analysis: